tobyhodges/genome-mining-workshop-workbench/README.md

 Symbols:
-  💢 where there are things to fix
+  💢 When there are things to fix
-  ❓ where there is information that needs to be verified ✳️ where the thing in the page is correct but what it talks about must be developed
+  ❓ When there is information that needs to be verified
+  ✳️ When something needs to be developed

 Zenodo link: FIXME :anger:.
 Example: [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4285900.svg)](https://doi.org/10.5281/zenodo.4285900)